FAQ’s

 What Standards do our Inspections and Reports follow?

-Our inspections and reports follow the Australian Standard AS4349 as a ‘minimum’ for inspections procedure and reporting content, however our inspectors will often go above and beyond the standard whenever possible.
+Our inspections and reports follow the Australian Standard AS4349 as a ‘minimum’ for inspection procedure and reporting content.
+However our inspectors will often go ‘above and beyond’ the Standard whenever possible to ensure we get the most detail possible.
 We often get told our inspectors are very thorough.

 What experience do your inspectors have?

+We are licensed builders (since 2002) and acredited building consultants (since 2010).
 Sydney PrePurchase has been established for nearly 15 years, so that equates to many thousands of building and pest inspections conducted by us in the Sydney area.
-Prior to this, we had over 20 years of wide ranging experience in the building and construction sector.
+Prior to this, we had nearly 20 years experience in the building and construction sector in a wide range of areas.
 Generally speaking (to obtain professional indemnity insurance) a building inspector must have at least 15 years prior experience as a licensed builder, that’s a starting point.
 Becoming an inspector/consultant takes another couple of years of training and technical practice.
-Being a good builder is only part of being a good consultant.
-Our customers rely on clear and relevant information expressed as simply as possible.
+Being a good builder is only part of being a good building consultant.
+Our customers rely on clear and relevant information expressed as simply as possible and in order of priority.

-Subject to ‘safe and reasonable access’, the inspector will check everything – including the following areas: Roof exterior, roof interior, building exterior, building interior, subfloor voids (where relevant), the site is check for issues, such as landscaping, retaining walls, trees and fences (up to 30 metres from the main dwelling).
+Subject to ‘safe and reasonable access’, the inspector will check everything – including the following areas: Roof exterior, roof interior, building exterior, building interior, subfloor voids (where relevant), the site is checked for issues, such as landscaping, retaining walls, trees and fences (up to 30 metres from the main dwelling).
 A standard inspection should include 1 outbuilding such as a garage or shed.
 Additional dwellings like granny flats or self contained units are subject to quotation.
-We can provide onsite consultations provided you have pre-arranged this with the relevant parties.
-We provide full telephone support from the inspector.
+We can provide onsite consultations provided you have pre-arranged this with the relevant parties such as the selling agent or owner.
+We provide full telephone support from the inspector after you get the reports.
 Our inspectors are always happy to discuss any concerns or questions you may have.
-They prefer the customer to read the report before talking on the phone.
+They prefer the customer has read the report before talking on the phone.

-A combined building and pest report will include 2 documents (in one report).
+A combined building and pest report will include 2 documents (in 1 report).

 - A building defect report.
-The building report will concentrate on ‘major defects’ or matters that are significant, should be further investigated or damage where damage is found that needs to be repaired or replaced.
+The building report will concentrate on ‘major building defects’ or matters that are significant to that property, issues that should be further investigated or damage that needs to be repaired or replaced.
 Examples of major defects tend to fall into several main categories: Structural issues like cracks, footing defects, distortion and the like.
 Water penetration issues like leaking roofs and balconies, failed waterproof membranes in bathrooms or damp penetration issues like rising damp and basement damp proofing issues.
-Aside from checking the building we also check the site and landscaping, trees, retaining walls and fences.
-Whils we are not plumbers, the building inspector can provide appraisal on things like possible site drainage problems and how this might affect the building.
+We test the bathrooms for plumbing issues or leaks, testing taps, toilets, showers, doors and windows, kitchens and joinery.
+All defects will be photographically documented and include recommendations for for further investigation.
+The reports will also include information on the site and landscaping, trees, retaining walls and fences and possible site drainage concerns.
+We also comment on building services like electrical, plumbing, hot water, air conditioning, gas supply etc.

 - A Timber Pest report concentrates on Subterranean Termites, Timber Borers and Wood Decay Fungi and the possible structural or economic damage that might be related.
 Primarily concerned with the possibility of historical termite activity on site or in the building, the pest inspector will ‘tap’ walls, timber trims and framing timbers where possible/relevant looking for ‘concealed damage’.
-The inspector will look for previous termite treatments or termite management systems and make recommendations for future termite management.
-Pest inspectors look at factors that are conducive to termite attack, as well as areas where ‘hidden entry’ can be gained into the building.
+The pest report will make note of any previous termite treatments or termite management systems and make recommendations for future termite management.
+Pest inspectors report on factors that are conducive to termite attack, as well as areas where ‘hidden entry’ can be gained into the building.
 In the Pest Report an ‘Overall Assessment’ of the risk of subterranean attack is provided for the property along with future management recommendations.

-The property I am interested in is ‘For Sale’ or up for Auction campaign and already has a report available by the agent.
+The property is ‘For Sale’ or Auction and already has an existing report available by the agent.
+Should we get a second opinion?

-These days it is commonplace for a building and pest report to be provided as part of sale of the property.
-It is important to understand these reports are commissioned by the owner or selling agent.
-Whilst these vendor reports can have several advantages for the parties selling, we find that many of these reports are not detailed enough for scrupulous buyers.
-As humans we must accept some degree of natural bias in people.
-It is human nature to ‘downplay’ the serious defects as an owner in order to get the best return possible on their investment.
-Sure the report is supposed to be ‘unbaised’, but think about who is paying for it.
-Over the years our customers have told us, there is no comparison between reports on the same property.
+Absolutely.
+These days it is commonplace for a building and pest report to be provided by the selling agent when a property is goes to market.
+It is important to understand these reports are commissioned by the owner or the selling agent.
+This means the inspector is getting his work from agents rather than buyers.
+Whilst these vendor reports can have several advantages for owners, agents and buyers, in reality we find that many of these reports are not detailed enough for scrupulous buyers or certain situations.
+As humans we must accept some natural bias in people.
+It is reasonable to assume most vendors will ‘downplay’ the negative aspects of their beloved property (consciously or sub-consciously).
+Sure the report is supposed to be ‘unbaised’, but is it actually?
+Over the years our customers have told us, there is no comparison between our reports and the existing reports on the same property.

 For an independent and more detailed investigation of the property, contact us at Sydney PrePurchase on 0488 900386.